 Ah, the battle cry of the "almost adult"!
 Parents all around the country cringe when they try to enforce a family rule, only to be met with their 17-and-a-half-year-old’s shout: “Soon, you won’t be able to control me at all!”

 Is that true?
 Are all bets off once your child reaches that golden age of eighteen?

 The...
 Read more »

 Dear 1-on-1 Coach: My son is the classic, “Give him an inch, and he’ll take a mile” kind of kid.
 Since using the Total Transformation, we’ve seen some real changes in his behavior, but every time I relax a little and reward him with a later bedtime or extra time on his Xbox, he ends...
 Read more »

 Have you ever noticed how kids are so literal?
 It seems that at times you must be very literal when communicating with them in order to have a clear understanding of what is expected.

 I’ll give you an example: once I asked my daughter, Ashleigh, “Will you be sure to clean your room this afternoon?”...
 Read more »

-I need help with a power struggle with a 13 year old boy and his parents (us)… my son doesn’t want (refuses) to get his longish hair cut, we (parents) want it cut… I have canceled a recent haircut appointment so we can talk it over together, but that has resulted...
+I need help with a power struggle with a 13 year old boy and his parents (us)… my son doesn’t want (refuses) to get his longish hair cut, we (parents) want it cut… I have canceled a recent haircut appointment so we can talk it over together, but that has resulted in nothing but my...
 Read more »